awslabs/containers-cost-allocation-dashboard/terraform/terraform-aws-cca/modules/quicksight/README.md

-# The `quicksight` Module
+# QuickSight Module

-The `quicksight` reusable module is used deploy the QuickSight resources for this solution.
+The QuickSight reusable module is used deploy the QuickSight resources for this solution.

-## Define Providers for the `quicksight` Module
+## Define Providers

 In the [`providers.tf`](../../providers.tf) file in the root directory, you'll find 2 pre-created `aws` providers for the `quicksight` module: